 Getting Asked for ID Walking on the Street

-Let’s take a scenario where you are out on the street, in a bar, or in a public or private place where police are investigating a crime or looking for someone for questioning.
-They have stopped you and asked for your ID.
-If you would prefer not to provide identification, you can politely refuse, and ask if you are free to go.
-If they say “yes,” leave calmly.
-If they say “no,” it is your right to ask, “Can you tell me why you are stopping me?”
+If you are out on the street, in a bar, or in a public or private place, you may encounter police investigating a crime or looking for someone for questioning.
+If they stop you and ask for your ID but you prefer not to provide it, you can politely refuse and ask if you are free to go.
+If they say “yes,” then leave.
+If they say “no,” ask why you were stopped.

-If police believe they have probable cause to suspect you of a crime and you refuse to produce your ID, they may choose to arrest you.
-If they don’t have probable cause and you refuse to provide ID, most officers will let you go.
+If the police believe they have probable cause to suspect you of a crime and you refuse to produce your ID, they may arrest you.
+If they don’t have probable cause and you refuse to provide ID, most officers will simply let you go.

 Do not – under any circumstances – disrespect a police officer that has stopped you for questioning.
 Although you have the right to refuse an officer’s ID request, it could lead to your arrest.

 For a free legal consultation, call (310) 896-2723

 ID Request When Pulled Over by California Police

 If you operate a motor vehicle in California, you should know what to expect at a traffic stop.
 You are required by law to present your driver’s license if you are driving and the police pull you over.
 If you cannot show a valid driver’s license, you are at the mercy of that officer’s discretion.